Domestic Sewing Machines

 - SN located on bed tag in front or back of pillar, in groove under slide plate or on rim of vertical stitch length lever

-If you have photos of these machines that you are willing to share, please email me
+If you have photos of the Fireside or Treasure that you are willing to share, please email me

 with "Domestic Info"